0x1001/Python-Course/Course/Lesson_1/readme.txt

 Allows to display available attributes for given object.
 This is useful when you try to figure out possible methods and attributes of an object of interest.
-In python everything is na object and has some attributes and methods!
+In python everything is an object and has some attributes and methods!

 In your code try this:
     - print(dir(your_function_name))